-Review of State Adoption of NASAA Model Act Since 2016
+Review of State Adoption

-As of July 14, 2021, the NASAA Model Act has been adopted, in whole or in part, by thirty-two states.
-This is in addition to statutes previously enacted in Washington13 and Missouri14 that included some, but not all, elements of the Model Act.
+Since 2016, the NASAA Model Act has been adopted, in whole or in part, by thirty-five states.
+This is in addition to statutes previously enacted in Washington14 and Missouri15 that included some, but not all, elements of the Model Act.
 While legislation may vary from state to state, two of the hallmarks of the Model Act are the "report" and "hold" provisions leading to these laws often being colloquially referred to as "report and hold" laws.

-In 2016, Alabama15 enacted legislation that contained many of the provisions found in the Model Act, including mandatory reporting to state securities and Adult Protective Services ("APS") offices, as did Indiana16 with respect to broker-dealers.
-Additionally, in 2016, Vermont17 adopted the Model Act by regulation, and Louisiana18 enacted legislation that protects voluntary disclosures.
+In 2016, Alabama16 enacted legislation that contained many of the provisions found in the Model Act, including mandatory reporting to state securities and Adult Protective Services ("APS") offices, as did Indiana17 with respect to broker-dealers.
+Additionally, in 2016, Vermont18 adopted the Model Act by regulation, and Louisiana19 enacted legislation that protects voluntary disclosures.

-In 2017, Indiana19 adopted revisions to its version of the Model Act to include investment advisers, and an additional six states - Colorado,20 Maryland,21 New Mexico,22 North Dakota,23 Oregon,24 and Texas25 - enacted legislation containing provisions similar or identical to those in the Model Act, including mandatory reporting to state securities regulators and APS offices.
-Additionally, in 2017, several other states, including Arkansas,26 Mississippi,27 Montana,28 New Mexico,29 and Tennessee,30 enacted legislation that protects voluntary reports of financial exploitation.
-In 2018, five more states introduced bills based on the Model Act - Alaska,31 Delaware,32 Kentucky,33 Minnesota,34 and Utah35 - that were ultimately signed into law.
+In 2017, Indiana20 adopted revisions to its version of the Model Act to include investment advisers, and an additional six states - Colorado,21 Maryland,22 New Mexico,23 North Dakota,24 Oregon,25 and Texas26 - enacted legislation containing provisions similar or identical to those in the Model Act, including mandatory reporting to state securities regulators and APS offices.
+Additionally, in 2017, several other states, including Arkansas,27 Mississippi,28 Montana,29 New Mexico,30 and Tennessee,31 enacted legislation that protects voluntary reports of financial exploitation.
+In 2018, five more states introduced bills based on the Model Act - Alaska,32 Delaware,33 Kentucky,34 Minnesota,35 and Utah36 - that were ultimately signed into law.

-In 2019, Maine36 saw the adoption of a statute largely identical to the Model Act, while New Hampshire37 enacted legislation substantially similar to the Model Act.
-Also in 2019, Arizona,38 California,39 Rhode Island,40 and Virginia41 enacted legislation that protects disclosures of financial exploitation and allows for delayed disbursements.
-In 2020, despite the legislative impact of the coronavirus pandemic, four more states adopted rules that included elements of the Model Act - Florida,42 New Jersey,43 and West Virginia44 adopted legislation based on the Model Act, while Oklahoma adopted the Model Act by regulation.45 In 2020, Missouri also announced amendments to its financial exploitation statute, the Senior Saving Protection Act, which included modifying the definition of "qualified individual" to include broker-dealers, investment advisers, or persons associated with a broker-dealer or investment adviser, permitting transactional holds, and establishing that a subsequent extension of a hold must be reviewed every 30 days.46
+In 2019, Maine37 saw the adoption of a statute largely identical to the Model Act, while New Hampshire38 enacted legislation substantially similar to the Model Act.
+Also, in 2019, Arizona,39 California,40 Rhode Island,41 and Virginia42 enacted legislation that protects disclosures of financial exploitation and allows for delayed disbursements.
+In 2020, despite the legislative impact of the coronavirus pandemic, four more states adopted rules that included elements of the Model Act - Florida,43 New Jersey,44 and West Virginia45 adopted legislation based on the Model Act, while Oklahoma adopted the Model Act by regulation.46 In 2020, Missouri also announced amendments to its financial exploitation statute, the Senior Saving Protection Act, which included modifying the definition of "qualified individual" to include broker-dealers, investment advisers, or persons associated with a broker-dealer or investment adviser, permitting transactional holds, and establishing that a subsequent extension of a hold must be reviewed every 30 days.47 In 2021, five more states - Iowa,48 Hawaii,49 Nebraska,50 Ohio,51 and South Carolina 52 - joined the growing number of states that have adopted "report and hold" laws that incorporate elements of the Model Act.
+In 2023, Georgia's governor signed a bill based on the Model Act into law.53 also strictly circumscribed by federal statutes and regulations.
+Thus, state laws are legally and functionally distinct from rules adopted by FINRA and any other SRO.